-5.1.2 Data source and applicability
+5.2 Data source and applicability

 The amount and quality of the input data is crucial for the quality of the designed algorithm.
 Since a statistical algorithm can (when applied to real data) only cope with input data that is in the range represented by the training data, we need a sufficient number of samples.
-At least 10 years of data with two observations per day are needed to describe the natural variation of the atmosphere.
-Smaller time series might be missing some extreme situations which do not occur every year.
+At least 10 years of data with two samples per day are needed to describe the natural variation of the atmosphere.
+Smaller time series might be missing some extreme situations, which do not occur every year.

-Besides the length of the time series the geographical sampling is of major importance.
+Besides the length of the time series, the geographical sampling is of major importance.
 If only one time series which is taken at one single station is used to derive the algorithm, then the algorithm may only be used at this specific location.
 Moving the radiometer to another geographical position with different whether conditions or even different altitudes above sea level will have a negative impact on the retrieval quality.

-By using a multitude of weather stations for the regression data base, the algorithms will be applicable to a variety of different locations.
+By composing the regression database with data from a multitude of locations, the algorithms will be applicable to a variety of different sites.
 Furthermore the larger number of input data will contribute to the overall quality of the product.

-5.1.3 Data quality processing and reformatting
+5.2.1 Data quality processing and reformatting

-Raw data comes in form of radiosonde data (also known as radio soundings).
-Such measurements contain air pressure, ambient temperature, and relative humidity at different vertical positions.
-Some types of radio soundings also contain wind speed and direction, but this information is not used in out type of algorithms.
+Raw data that comes in form of radiosonde data (also known as radio soundings), contain air pressure, ambient temperature, and relative humidity at different vertical positions.
+Some types of radio soundings also contain wind speed and direction, but this information is not used in our type of algorithms.
 The number of levels (vertical resolution) typically is in the range of 10 to 20 levels up to several thousand levels.
+In the case of model analysis data the number of vertical level is fixed (e.g. 90 levels for ECMWF ERA-interim) while the vertical spacing is usually depending on surface pressure.